KishanKRavi/ImageGenerator/README.md

 # howToGetAccessKey
-regiister and login to the unstop https://unsplash.com/developers  , click on "your apps" option , type the information asked and paste the access_key in .env file.
+regiister and login to the unstop https://unsplash.com/developers  , click on "your apps" option , click on "new application",
+Accept the api usage and guidelines, type the information asked. copy and paste the access_key in .env file of the project.